Dept. of Computer Science

 I finished my PhD at University College London in 2015, working in the Smart Geometry Processing Group.
 I was supervised by Prof. Niloy Mitra, working on using shape collections to develop novel representations and shape analysis algorithms for understanding, learning and using shape structure.
 The end goal was to develop structure-aware 3D modeling tools for effortlessly creating 3D content, thereby addressing a long-standing problem in computer graphics.
 In this effort, we addressed challenges in a number of areas related to discovering shape structure and employing it for 3D modeling, including: shape co-alignment, parameterizing shape collections for coupled exploration and synthesis, developing a meta-representation for shape families, and discovering recurring part arrangements.
 Have a look at my publications page for more information.

 Before going to University College London, I got my MPhil in Advanced Computer Science from the University of Cambridge, and my BSc in Computer Science from the University of Cyprus.
 I grew up in Cyprus, a tiny island in the Eastern Mediterranean.
 Have a look at my CV for more information.

 - 4 March 2017: Our paper 3D Shape Segmentation with Projective Convolutional Networks has been accepted as an oral presentation in CVPR 2017.
-A preprint is on arXiv.
-Code and data will follow soon.
+The paper is on arXiv.
+Code and data are on the project’s website.